-Sure, you want your selfie to spread like wildfire, and that may tempt you to search out an awe-inspiring backdrop or the perfect props, but try to keep things natural.
+Sure, you want your selfie to spread like wildfire, and that may tempt you to search for an awe-inspiring backdrop or the perfect props, but try to keep things natural.
 If your usual state of being is holding a Starbucks cup, have the barista write "Mrs." on it and go to town!
 If champagne makes you sick, why pretend to sip it just for the snap?
-Your friends will see right through you and won't be impressed.
+Your friends will see right through it and won't be impressed.

 Get Creative (But Not Silly...)

-Don't be afraid to standout in a crowd!
+Don't be afraid to stand out in a crowd!
 Incorporate trinkets, treasures, or a place that is meaningful to you and your brand new fiancé.
 You can even have your furry friend make a cameo!
-But prop overload, cheesy poses, or a way out-there theme will look ridiculous to your Facebook friends.
-And to you in about 10 years...
+But prop overload, cheesy poses, or a way-out-there theme will look ridiculous to your Facebook friends, and to you in about 10 years.

 Your Mom Said it First: Clean Your Room!